Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 VQL query producing a series of rows and sends those rows to the server.

-{{% notice note %}}
+{{% notice note "Why does Velociraptor use Artifacts?" %}}

-Artifacts encapsulate a VQL query inside a
-YAML file so that end users do not need to understand the query to use it.
+Artifacts encapsulate a VQL query inside a YAML file so that end users do not need to understand the query to use it.
 This makes artifacts easier to use and facilitates knowledge sharing with more experienced users.

 {{% /notice %}}